mandresve/Lenovo-IdeaPad-S540-Hackintosh/README.md

 |     Sleep😴      |   ✅    |                   Support native sleep.                |

 ## Current Status
-* System：Catalina / Big Sur / Monterey / Ventura / Sonoma
+* System：Catalina / Big Sur / Monterey / Ventura / Sonoma / Sequoia
 * Disks：If you are using Samsung PM981A, please consider to change.
 * Audio Card：Success with layout-id 15, no plosive Headsets_with_Microphone